YohanLB09/azure-vm-network-analysis-part2-ICMP-traffic-analysis/README.md

 <p>
 -Download the Windows x64 installer version.

--Once the download is complete, click on "Open file" and you should see the installation pop-up window appearing.
+-Once the download is completed, click on "Open file" and you should see the installation pop-up window appearing.

 -Follow the Wizard while leaving all the default configuration as they are and complete the installation process.
 </p>